SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 $ /bin/bash build.sh
 ```

-After execution, the following binaries will be generated: `my_7zip`,
+After execution, the following binaries will be generated in `output` folder: `my_7zip`,
 `my_apache`, `my_mariadb`, `my_nginx`, and `my_sqlite3`.

 Next, run the Docker container and copy the binaries to the Phoronix directory: